 No wonder our children are confused, or is it just me?
 Think for a minute how we would be placed today if all the time money and energy had been better directed.
-For one in the last seven or eight years, we could have been a long way down the road to taking out the confusion about drought-proofing Australia.
+Confusion brings chaos; for one, in the last seven or eight years, we could have been a long way down the road to taking out the confusion and started drought-proofing Australia.

 I used to think I was just a regular person, but I was born white, which now, whether I like it or not, makes me a racist.

 I am a fiscal and moral conservative, which by today’s standards, makes me a fascist.

 I am heterosexual, which now makes me a homophobe.

 I am mostly non-union, which makes me a traitor to the working class and an ally of big business.